-- 1. These procedures are prescriptive for circumstances of a Financial Crisis at the University, from its recognition by the President through its declaration and eventual termination by the Board of Control. - 2.
+- 1. These procedures are prescriptive for circumstances of Financial Stress at the University, from its recognition by the President through its declaration and eventual termination by the Board of Control. - 2.
 In approving these procedures, the President and Board of Control relinquish none of their constitutional or statutory authority. - 3.
 These procedures are intended for contingencies in which the University is confronted with a financial shortfall due to circumstances largely out of the control of the University, such as an unexpected and sharp decline in enrollments, or an unexpected failure of budgeted support from the State. - 4.
-These procedures are intended for situations requiring decisive action within a period of about one to six weeks.
-Contingencies that permit action over a more extended period are covered in the Procedures for Periods of Financial Stress (q.v.). - 5.
+These procedures are intended for situations requiring planned action within a period of about one year.
+Contingencies that require decisive action in a matter of weeks are covered in the Procedures for Financial Crisis (q.v.). - 5.
 A period of time is required to implement these procedures and for expenditures to be reduced.
 To enable the University to meet its financial obligations during this period, it is incumbent on the University to plan for periods of financial distress.
 Financial contingency plans must be prepared for this eventuality. - 6.
 Titles of University administrators may change with time.
 Hence, where particular administrative titles are used in these procedures, "or equivalent" is always implicit. - 7.
-At a time of financial crisis, any departures from these procedures should be made in good faith and must be reported by the President to the Board of Control and the University Senate.
+At a time of a financial stress, any departures from these procedures should be made in good faith and must be reported by the President to the Board of Control and the University Senate.